punyal/Arrowhead-Tools/README.md

 # Arrowhead-Tools
+##### Version 0.1
 Produce and Consume AH Services were been never before so easy.
 Arrowhead AIO (All In One) allows to create Ah Services with no extra dependencies and in a simpel way.
-##### Version 0.1
-##### How to use it
+##### How to use it (see example on the [AhExample](https://github.com/punyal/Arrowhead-Tools/blob/master/AhAIOexamples/src/main/java/com/punyal/ahaioexamples/AhExample.java))
 First Initialize AhAIO object:
 ```java
 AhAIO ahAIO = new AhAIO(trustStoreFile, trustStorePassword, keyStoreFile, keyStorePassword, tsigFile);